 Linguistic testing is the process of systematically verifying the translated strings on each software screen to ensure correct translations.
 CSOFT uses only professional in-country translators with subject matter expertise for linguistic testing and verification.
 Our linguistic testing ensures:

 For software localization, cosmetic testing is an essential step to ensure the localized GUI is free of truncation, misalignment and other layout issues.
 In addition to having one of the largest localization testing teams in the industry to efficiently perform cosmetic testing, we have developed a framework for automated test case execution checking for things like string truncations, ensuring the accuracy of online help/links and overlapping controls.
 Our testing team will be responsible for hotkey testing and fixing cosmetic bugs such as dialog box resizing.
-We ensure the following for cosmetic testing:
+For cosmetic testing, we ensure the following:

 Functional testing is performed by our testing specialists in China to maximize both quality and cost efficiency.
 Functional testing is usually performed based on the client’s supplied test cases.
 When test cases are not available, CSOFT can help our clients develop them based on product specifications, online help, operation guides and user manuals.
 Functionalities are tested to ensure that they meet the design requirements and are free of bugs.
 The appropriate platform, browser and testing script will be used to ensure that the software application will be fully tested before it is released to market.
 All the testing results will be collected in our internal Bug-Tracking System in which we will define: